learn-co-students/js-ajax-advanced-ajax-lab-cb-000/README.md

 structure but filling it in with new data.

 Think about a bookstore.
 That's a place where you can go to buy books.
 Like, physically.
-Like a grocery store but there's a coffee shop inside and books instead of food.
+Like a groceryy store but there's a coffee shop inside and books instead of food.

 Okay.
 So the basic unit of display in a bookstore is a bay of shelves.